 If you are learning how to sew then a simple coin purse is a great accessory to begin with.
 All you need is some fabric and a small zip.
 More experienced sewers can make the design as complex as they like by including a separate compartment for coins, cards and notes.

-Why not try making a clutch bag with a small inside zip pocket, which are great for evening wear and formal occasions.
+Why not try making a clutch bag with a small inside zip pocket, which is great for evening wear and formal occasions?